sriv/blog/_posts/2012-11-25-how-open-source-community-helps-me.md

 tags:
 - open-source
 - meta
+summary: "Thoughts on how open source community means much more beyond just free stuff."
 ---

 There has been a lot of buzz about open-source software lately.
 Thanks to sites like [github](http://www.github.com), more and more people are looking at open-source software, and thankfully, the contributing community also seems to be growing.